SharePoint/sp-dev-docs/docs/solution-guidance/portal-navigation.md

 Don't:

-- Use out-of-box **structural** site navigation when the site collections of your portal have complex structure (multiple level of sites and/or unique permissions).
+- Use out-of-the-box **structural** site navigation when the site collections of your portal have complex structure (multiple level of sites and/or unique permissions).
 - Use a custom navigation solution that requests all navigation nodes for all custom navigation controls as soon as the page loads, even for controls that are initially collapsed/hidden.
 - Use a custom navigation solution that does not cache the navigation nodes it receives.
 - Use a custom navigation solution that targets the legacy Lists (SOAP) web service; for extra trouble, pass it some poorly-formed CAML queries.